CNES/aviso-fes/docs/source/pyfes.rst

   tidal constituents.
 The pattern must contain the string ``{constituent}``, which is replaced by the name of the tidal constituent.
 Example:
   ``pha_{constituent}``.
 Optional, default: ``{constituent}_phase``.
+* ``dynamic``: The list of the waves to be considered as part of the given altlas (evaluated dynamically from the model).
+The wave declared in this list will be considered as part of the model components and will be disabled from the admittance calculation and/or in the long-period equilibrium wave calculation routine (``lpe_minus_n_waves``).
+Optional, default: ``[]``.
 * ``codes``: The name of the netCDF variable containing the LPG codes of the mesh points.
 * ``max_distance``: The maximum distance between a mesh point and a requested